 Exploring whether facial expressions of emotion help predict experienced emotions in music.

-The Music, Science and Technology Cluster has three groups that complete research and explore the topic in more detail.
+The Music, Science and Technology Cluster has four groups that complete research and explore the topic in more detail.

 Technologies for Musical Creativity Group